ynput/OpenPype/website/docs/admin_hosts_maya.md

 :::note technical
 When enabling this feature, the workfile will be launched post initialization no matter the setting on `project_settings/maya/open_workfile_post_initialization`.
 This is to avoid any issues with references needing plugins.

+Renderfarm integration is not supported for this feature.
 :::